 The BTEC Extended Certificate in Information Technology is equivalent to one A Level.

-This qualification supports progression to a wide range of higher education courses, not necessarily in IT.
+This qualification supports progression to a wide range of higher education supports progression to a wide range of higher education courses, not necessarily in IT.
 The aim of the BTEC National Extended Certificate is to give learners the opportunity to develop their knowledge and skills in IT systems, systems management, data modelling and social media in business.
 This will enable learners to progress to further study in the IT sector or other sectors.
 Grades are awarded from Distinction\ to Pass.